notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/QCELLs offboarding/WA Unemployment.md

 	- [[Last QCELLS Paystub.PDF]]
 		- Was for: $1,590.19
 		- for 3 weekdays:  period was 8/16-20/2024, so Fri, Mon, Tue.
-		- so I was paid by QCELLSfor 2 days (Mon, Tues) over the first unemployed week (8/12-24)
+		- so I was paid by QCELLS for 2 days (Mon, Tues) over the first unemployed week (8/12-24)
 			- hours:23.64
 			- gross pay: $2,010.80
 	- If the amount was for 2 days @ 8hrs/day, the gross pay was: 2010.8/23.64 * 16 hrs = $1360.95